Holiday Card Tradition

 Etiquette is very important in Chinese culture.
 Knowing the appropriate time and recipients for gifting is imperative in order to not only make a good impression, but to avoid accidental insult.

 When giving a host present, the Chinese are most happy if the gift can be shared with the entire family.
 It is even more exciting if the gift is home-made or comes from some place other than their home.
-Mosts gifts western gifts are vastly different from anything china sees and therefore welcomed with enthusiasm.
+Most gifts western gifts are vastly different from anything china sees and therefore welcomed with enthusiasm.

 You must never leave your gift in the shopping bag; the wrapping is very symbolic.
 For everyday thank you gifts and occasions the tradition is to wrap with red ribbon.
 Use silver and gold ribbon to show celebrations for wedding gifts, and black and white ribbon for funerals.

 Never give a gift to a single person in a business relationship because it will be understood as a bribe and will not be accepted.
 It is better if you address the gift to the entire company, in which case it will be eventually accepted with gratitude.
-I say eventually because in the chinese culture it is customary to decline a gift at least three times before accepting.
+I say eventually because in the Chinese culture it is customary to decline a gift at least three times before accepting.
 It is rude to be to enthusiastic about receiving a gift.

 France